How to paint your house

 Once you’ve completed your inspection and made your repairs, you’re ready to choose your paint and prep the area.
 Follow these steps to make sure you have all the right materials and to set up your work area.

-Pick your paint The best exterior paint is 100 percent acrylic latex.
+- Pick your paint: The best paint for your exterior is 100 percent acrylic latex.
 Acrylic latex bonds to rough surfaces more easily than any other type of paint.

 Step 3: Start painting